 • 1/2 tsp baking soda

-• 1/2 tsp of vanilla extract
+• 1/2 tsp vanilla extract

-• 3 tbsp Meyer lemon juice
+• 3 Tbsp fresh squeezed lemon juice

 • 1 cup powdered sugar, sifted

-• 2 tbsp fresh Meyer lemon juice
+• 1 Tbsp fresh Meyer lemon juice

-• 1 tsp whole milk
+• 1 tsp milk

 Directions

-• In a medium bowl, sift together the flour, salt and baking soda.
+• In a medium bowl, sift together the flour, salt, and baking soda.
 Set aside.

 • In a large bowl, using an electric mixer, or a stand mixer, cream the butter until it is light and fluffy.
 Add the sugar and continue mixing until the butter and sugar mixture is light and fluffy.
 Add the eggs, one at a time, scraping down the bowl in between.
 Then, Add in the lemon juice, zest, and vanilla extract.